Language is Bad Metaphor

 The thing about spin is that it isn’t spin

 It can’t be spin.
-At least, not what we mean when we say spin, usually — like a ball with that is rotating around an axis.
-For context: we don’t really know how big electrons are, in fact we’re not totally sure that they aren’t just single points.
+At least, not what we mean when we say spin, usually — like a ball that is rotating around an axis.
+For context: we don’t really know how big electrons are.
+In fact, we’re not totally sure that they aren’t just single points (meaning that there couldn’t be an attribute of “bigness” at all).
 But, even if electrons were on the upper limit of how big they might be, the amount of angular momentum that would be required for them to produce their magnetic fields would have to be, like, enough that they’re spinning faster than the speed of light.
+A lot faster.
 Or they’d have to be larger than the whole atom.
 Also, like we said before, they may be a literal point in space in which case they lack the necessary dimensions to “spin.”
 (Don’t @ me about “intrinsic angular momentum” and Larmor processions — I’m making a point here, and this article is hard enough to read as it is.)

 But, why would we use a term so outstandingly confusing, evidently incorrect, and dumb?
 Because electrons have a magnetic field.
 Sort of.
 The kind of magnetic field that charged particles should have if moving in a loop.
 Sort of.